protocol-diver/go-gossip/README.md

 2. Handles them correctly to the packet types.
 3. Detects is the gossip message already exist in memory and relay the gossip messages to the application if necessary.

-The gossip node needs two buffers: a buffer where the application program can receive gossip messages and a buffer to temporarily store it to propagate to other gossip nodes. <br>
-I decided to use the LRU cache for message temporary storage for propagation.
-Gossip messages that no longer propagate are likely not to be referenced by other nodes in the future.
-One thing to consider here is that the size of the cache should be much larger than the number of times a node can make PUSH requests.
-Otherwise, the cache will be replaced as soon as it starts propagate gossip messages. <br>
-We need to find a suitable config values. <br>

 Take a look the packet specification below. <br>

 Packet<br>